 Blockchain has recently attracted the attention of the industry due, in part, to its ability to automate asset transfers.
 It requires distributed participants to reach a consensus on a block despite the presence of malicious (a.k.a.
 Byzantine) participants.
 Malicious participants exploit regularly weaknesses of these blockchain consensus algorithms, with sometimes devastating consequences.
-In fact, these weaknesses are quite common and are well illustrated by the flaws in the hand-written proofs of existing blockchain consensus protocols [63].
-Paradoxically, until now, no blockchain consensus has been holistically verified using model checking.
+In fact, these weaknesses are quite common and are well illustrated by the flaws in various blockchain consensus algorithms [67].
+Paradoxically, until now, no blockchain consensus has been holistically verified.

 In this paper, we remedy this paradox by model checking for the first time a blockchain consensus used in industry.
 We propose a holistic approach to verify the consensus algorithm of the Red Belly Blockchain [20], for any number n of processes and any number f < n/3 of Byzantine processes.
-We decompose directly the algorithm pseudocode in two parts-an inner broadcast algorithm and an outer decision algorithm-each modelled as a threshold automaton [36], and we formalize their expected properties in linear-time temporal logic.
+We decompose directly the algorithm pseudocode in two parts-an inner broadcast algorithm and an outer decision algorithm-each modelled as a threshold automaton [37], and we formalize their expected properties in linear-time temporal logic.
 We then automatically check the inner broadcasting algorithm, under a carefully identified fairness assumption.
-For the verification of the outer algorithm, we simplify the model of the inner algorithm by relying on its checked properties.
-Doing so, we formally verify not only the safety properties of the Red Belly Blockchain consensus but also its liveness in about 70 seconds.
+For the verification of the outer algorithm, we simplify the model of the inner algorithm by relying on its proven properties.
+Doing so, we formally verify, for any parameter, not only the safety properties of the Red Belly Blockchain consensus but also its liveness in less than 70 seconds.